Flóra Majthényi

-Flóra Majthényi (28 July 1837 – 18 May 1915) was a Hungarian poet.
-She was also, between 1856 and their divorce in 1868, the wife of fellow poet Kálmán Tóth.
+Flóra Majthényi (28 July 1837 – 18 May 1915) was a Hungarian poet, writer and dramatist.
+Between 1856 and their divorce in 1868, Majthényi was married to fellow poet Kálmán Tóth.

 Life

-Flóra Majthényi was born into a world of promise and privilege at Nyitranovák (today Nováky) in the western part of what subsequently became Slovakia.
+Flóra Majthényi was born into a world of promise and privilege at Nyitranovák (present-day Nováky, Slovakia).
 Her father, Flórián Majthényi (1784–1844), worked as a district tax collector.
 Her mother came from an old Hungarian aristocratic family, the Kállays.
 She was only seven when her father committed suicide.
 Flora was one of twelve siblings: her youngest brother was born shortly after her father's death, while her eldest brother was already twenty-one at the time.
 She was taught at home by an English tutor and nurtured artistic ambitions from an early age.
 Her education included music and foreign languages and she was thought to be talented.
 Early on she produced simple musical compositions.

 Johanna Majthényi, Flóra's mother encouraged her daughter's precocious talent and formed a social network of suitable mentors and potential suitors.
 Pál Szemere was a regular visitor from 1851 to the family's holiday home while she was growing up and he became an early literary mentor.
 He was one of several young men competing for her favours at this time.
 Her first known poems were written when she was twelve, and addressed to Pálhoz Madách, a younger brother of Imre Madách and a distant cousin on her father's side of the family.
 After he died of pneumonia the recurring theme of her unrequited love for Pálhoz remained with her, appearing in her "Poetry of Pest" in the 1850s.
 Another friend and mentor was Teréz Ferenczy, at whose funeral in 1853 she sang.

 Her first published verses appeared when she was not quite fourteen on 26 May 1851 in Hölgyfutár ("Ladybird" magazine).
 After that, despite her youth, verses by Flóra Majthényi appeared regularly through the 1850s in papers and magazines such as Hölgyfutár, Családi Lapok and Délibáb: they were published simply under her baptismal name of "Flóra" and proved popular with readers and with customers at Budapest's prestigious Párizsi Nagy Áruház (department store).
 Later they were grouped together in a single compilation and the resulting volume was published as "Flóra dalai".
 Sources describe her verses as "light and simple yet popular" ("könnyedek, egyszerűek voltak, mégis népszerűek").